haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/haskell_model.rst

   evaluate foo
   apply `foo` to `b`

-Different GHC backends use different imperative representations.
-The interpreter uses ByteCode, the JavaScript backend uses some JavaScript-like form, all other backends use Cmm.
+STG is the last stage in the pipeline that is shared between all of GHC's backends; different backends use different imperative representations for their exact needs.
+For example, the interpreter uses ByteCode, the JavaScript backend uses a subset of JavaScript, all other backends use Cmm (pronounced *C minus minus*).

 Cmm: an imperative language that looks like LLVM IR.
 It supports expressions, statements, and it abstracts over machine primops, machine registers, stack